Catskills: The Blackhead Range

 In 3- season weather, your vehicle should make it there just fine.
 You will not have cell service in these parking areas, so plan accordingly!

 The hike: I wish I could say the Catskill Mountains are close to where I live, but they really aren’t as close as I pretend they are.
 I leave my car parked on Long Island when I’m not using it (15 minutes from the Throgs Neck Bridge for reference) so leave from there.
-My point in saying this is if I’m not staying up there, the earliest I can usually get to a Catskills trailhead is around 7:45AM when leaving at 5AM (that’s when the Dunkin’ opens…) So we arrived around then (even though it’s closer for Brittany from the Capital region) with the Big Hollow lot already pretty full.
+My point in saying this is if I’m not staying up there, the earliest I can usually get to a Catskills trailhead is around 7:45AM when leaving at 5AM (that’s when the Dunkin’ opens…) So we arrived around then (even though it’s closer for my hiking partner from the Capital region) with the Big Hollow lot already pretty full.
 I can’t say I’m surprised, as it was a beautiful spring Saturday (and who doesn’t want to be in the mountains?!)

-Brittany had already arrived, so I gathered my gear and we headed over in her car to Barnum Road, leaving my car at Big Hollow.
+My hiking partner had already arrived, so I gathered my gear and we headed over in her car to Barnum Road, leaving my car at Big Hollow.
 I hadn’t seen her since February, so it was great to be able to hike and catch up on what seemed like was going to be a gorgeous Saturday in the Catskills.

 After the 10-minute ride over to Barnum Road, where the parking area was also getting pretty full (again, not surprised) we geared up and headed out on the trail.
 It would be my first day testing out my new Keen hiking boots – but I did have backup trail runners in my pack should any unexpected blisters or pain arise…